ja-k-e/social/README.md

 For `stream.json` the only important value is a `time` value.
 This way posts can be ordered when streams are combined into a feed.
 For that, use a millisecond epoch.
 You can get that by running `Date.now()` in a JavaScript console, or using a tool like [currentmillis.com](https://currentmillis.com/).
 The number should be 13 digits long and in the JSON as numbers (not strings).

-Currently, I am proposing something like this for a basic stream that supports text and image posts:
+Currently, I am proposing something like this for a basic stream that supports text, image, and link posts:

 ```json
 [